Ydos2/Ydos2/README.md

 </br>
 </br>

-Passionné d'informatique notamment de la programmation dans toute sa diversité et de l'état d'esprit Agile.
+Passionate about computer science, especially programming in all its diversity and the Agile mindset.
-Je souhaite mettre à profit mes connaissances dans le cadre de la programmation et la gestion de projet.
+I would like to use my knowledge in the field of programming and project management.

-Étudiant en seconde année à EPITECH:
+Second year student at EPITECH:
-- Maîtrise du C, C++, Python, C#
+- Mastery of C, C++, Python, C#
-- Maîtrise du debug, des tests unitaires et fonctionnels
+- Mastery of debugging, unit and functional tests
-- Gestion du DevOps: Docker, GitAction, Jenkins
+- DevOps management: Docker, GitAction, Jenkins
-- Méthodes d'apprentissage rigoureuses développées au sein de l'établissement.
+- Rigorous learning methods developed within the institution.
-Adaptable à tout type de langage de programmation et de projet.
+Adaptable to any type of programming language and project.

 **Contact me :**
 - 📧 Email : mathias.ressort@epitech.eu